CessatL/ng-wordpress-theme/README.md

 #### Quick Start

 ```
-# go to your wordpress theme directory, clone this repo
+# go to your wordpress theme directory
 cd path-to-your-wordpress-theme-directory

 # clone the repo